Star of Cozzene

-Star of Cozzene (foaled 1988 in Kentucky - February 5, 2013) was a retired American Thoroughbred racehorse who won on both dirt and turf.
+Star of Cozzene (foaled 1988 in Kentucky - February 5, 2013) was an American Thoroughbred racehorse who won on both dirt and turf.

 A descendant of Nearco through both his sire and his dam, he won the 1991 Kelso Handicap at New York's Belmont Park.
 With Pat Day riding–and with a big late run from off-the-pace, he finished a fast-closing narrowly beaten third in the Breeders' Cup Mile, behind Opening Verse.

 In 1992, his owners, Clover Racing Stables, sent him to trainer François Boutin to race in France and England.
-There, his best result in five starts was a second in the Group 3 Prix du Chemin de Fer du Nord at Chantilly Racecourse.In September, Star of Cozzene returned to race once in the United States, finishing ninth in the Arlington Million.
+There, his best result in five starts was a second in the Group 3 Prix du Chemin de Fer du Nord at Chantilly Racecourse.
+In September, Star of Cozzene returned to race once in the United States, finishing ninth in the Arlington Million.